 - iii.
 Committee of Fund Advisors.
 The Parties shall create a committee of fund advisors (the "Committee") to advise the Innovation Fund Foundation in accordance with the terms of the Innovation Fund Agreement.
-The City and CPMC and the Innovation Fund Foundation shall each appoint one member of the Committee (and any replacement of that member shall be made by the appointing entity; and upon any replacement of the Innovation Fund Foundation, its appointee member shall be replaced by the new Innovation Fund Foundation.
-The Committee shall, among other things, and without liability of any kind or character to any person on account of such advice, provide to the Innovation Fund Foundation: (A) investment advice for the Innovation Fund Balance to the Innovation Fund Foundation consistent with the City's investment policies for surplus funds as said policies may be amended from time to time; and (B) Innovation Fund disbursement advice, including the rate, schedule and allocation of disbursements and the terms, goals and purposes thereof.
-In connection therewith, the Committee shall strive to reach a consensus on Innovation Fund investment advice (provided nothing herein shall require CPMC or the City to provide investment advice), and disbursement schedule and allocation advice amongst the members of the Committee and with the Innovation Fund Foundation.
-If a consensus is not reached, the Committee will nevertheless provide a single report to the Innovation Fund Foundation conveying the view of each of the Committee members, and the Innovation Fund Foundation shall have the authority to make investment and disbursement decisions.
+The City and CPMC and the Innovation Fund Foundation shall each appoint one member of the Committee (and any replacement of that member shall be made by the appointing entity), and upon any replacement of the Innovation Fund Foundation, its appointee member shall be replaced by the new Innovation Fund Foundation.
+The Committee shall, among other things, and without liability of any kind or character to any person on account of such advice, provide to the Innovation Fund Foundation Innovation Fund disbursement advice, including the rate, schedule and allocation of disbursements and the terms, goals and purposes thereof.
+In connection therewith, the Committee shall strive to reach a consensus on Innovation Fund disbursement schedule and allocation advice amongst the members of the Committee and with the Innovation Fund Foundation.
+If a consensus is not reached, the Committee will nevertheless provide a single report to the Innovation Fund Foundation conveying the view of each of the Committee members, and the Innovation Fund Foundation shall have the authority to make disbursement decisions.
+The Innovation Fund Foundation shall exercise final control of the investment of the Innovation Fund pursuant to its investment policy with respect to designated and endowed fund.
 The Parties' representatives on the Committee shall carry out their responsibilities in accordance with this Agreement and the Innovation Fund Agreement. - b.
 The Innovation Fund.
-CPMC shall pay to the Innovation Fund Foundation Twenty Million Dollars (\$20,000,000) (the "Innovation Fund") as follows: (i) a first installment of Three Million Five Hundred Thousand Dollars (\$3,500,000) within thirty (30) days of the Effective Date, and (ii) a second installment of Sixteen Million Five Hundred Thousand Dollars (\$16,500,000) within thirty (30) days of the date the Approvals are Finally Granted.
-The corpus of the Innovation Fund shall be managed as provided in the Innovation Fund Agreement and this
+CPMC shall pay to the Innovation Fund Foundation Eight Million Six Hundred Thousand Dollars (\$8,600,000) (the "Innovation Fund") as follows: (i) a first installment of Two Million Dollars (\$2,000,000) within thirty (30) days of the Effective Date, and (ii) the remainder of Six Million Six Hundred Thousand Dollars (\$6,600,000) in accordance with Exhibit N (Payment Schedule).
+The corpus of the Innovation Fund shall be managed as provided in the Innovation Fund Agreement and this Agreement.

-Agreement.
 CPMC's payments to the Innovation Fund and distributions from the Innovation Fund shall not be included in or considered a part of the Baseline Commitment.

-If, for any reason, the Parties are dissatisfied with the performance of the Innovation Fund Foundation (or any successor Innovation Fund Foundation), the Parties agree to cooperate in investigating and, if feasible and appropriate, transferring the Innovation Fund Balance to another Innovation Fund Foundation, to be held pursuant to a replacement Innovation Fund Agreement substantially in the form attached hereto as Attachment A and approved by the DPH Director after consultation with the City Attorney.
+If, for any reason, the Parties are dissatisfied with the performance of the Innovation Fund Foundation (or any successor Innovation Fund Foundation), the Parties agree to cooperate in investigating and, if feasible and appropriate, transferring the Innovation Fund Balance to another Innovation Fund Foundation, to be held pursuant to a replacement Innovation Fund Agreement substantially in the form attached hereto as Attachment 1 and approved by the DPH Director after consultation with the City Attorney.